-Against monsters, the lowered cooldown and AoE spam allows you to apply Hunter's Talisman's life drain consistently to multiple targets.
+The low cooldown AoE spam allows you to apply Hunter's Talisman's life drain consistently to multiple targets.
 This lets you stay healthy while clearing AoE camps like Raptors and Krugs.
 You can also use Q on Raptors while passing by the camp to quickly heal yourself without actually clearing the camp.

 When clearing, remember that your AoE spikes will prioritize the last target you attacked, or simply the nearest target if you haven't recently attacked a nearby enemy.
 This is mostly good to know for clearing Raptors and Wolves to make sure you can hit all the monsters with your AoE.

-Against champions, you'll get pretty good single-target damage if you're able to hit the dart, but the ability will go on full cooldown.
-If you miss the dart in a gank or duel, you usually won't get another chance.
-This is also your only way to proc Allure from range.
+Against champions, you'll get pretty good single-target damage if you're able to hit the dart.
+This is also your best way to proc Allure from range.